Convergence Rate Analysis of a Stochastic Trust Region Method via Submartingales: The first order STORM algorithm

-To simplify expressions for various constants we will assume that $\eta_1=0.1$ and $\kappa_{fcd}=0.5$ which are typical values for these constants.
-We also assume, w.l.o.g., that $\kappa_{bhm}\leq 12\kappa_{ef}$.
-We will also assume that $\gamma\leq 2$, which is, again, standard.
-To simplify expressions further we will consider $\kappa_{ef}=\kappa_{eg}\geq 10$.
-It is clear that if $\kappa_{ef}$ or $\kappa_{eg}$ happen to be smaller, somewhat better bounds than the ones we derive here, will result, because the models give tighter approximation of the true function.
+To simplify expressions for various constants we will assume that $\eta_1=0.1$, $\gamma=2$ and $\kappa_{fcd}=0.5$ which are typical values for these constants.
+We also assume, w.l.o.g., that $\kappa_{bhm}\leq 12\kappa_{ef}$ and $\eta_2\leq \kappa_{eg}$.
+To simplify expressions further we will consider $\kappa_{ef}=\kappa_{eg}$.
+It is clear that if $\kappa_{ef}$ or $\kappa_{eg}$ happen to be smaller, somewhat better bounds than the ones we derive here will result, because the models give tighter approximations of the true function.
 We are interested in deriving bounds for the case when $\kappa_{ef}$ or $\kappa_{eg}$ may be large.
 The analysis can be performed for any other values of the above constants, hence the choice here is done merely for convenience and simplicity.

-The conditions on $\alpha$ and $\beta$ under the above choice of constants, will be shown in our results below.
+The conditions on $\alpha$ and $\beta$ under the above choice of constants will be shown in our results below.